-The student must be able to prove that sufficient funds are available to meet all expenses for the school year as well as for vacation periods.
-A Statement of Financial Support Form is therefore required and must accompany the application for admission.
-Forms are located on the Marygrove College website.
+An international student must be able to prove that sufficient funds are available to meet all expenses as well as for vacation periods.
+A Statement of Finances and an original copy of the bank statement are therefore required and must accompany the application for admission.
+Students may submit a combination of scholarship, sponsorship, and bank statements to equal to a total of one full year of tuition, housing and related expenses.

-If the student is being sponsored for study in the United States by his/her own government, by the U.S. government, or by a relative or friend, this must be stated and the person responsible for payment of educational and personal expenses must sign the statement.
-In order to be considered valid, all financial statements must be notarized.
-Marygrove does not provide financial aid to international students.
+If you are being sponsored by the following: your government, the U.S. government, or by a relative or friend, this must be stated and the person responsible for payment of your educational and personal expenses must sign the statement.

+The Statement of Finances must be notarized in order to be considered valid by the College.